GoBoat London Paddington: Review and Tips

 We tread the water, very slowly at first, getting accustomed to steering the boat along the narrow canal.
 It is lined with houseboats on either side.

-A paddling of ducks languidly float past, their movement unfettered by our presence.
-They seem to understand that we are the ones encroaching on their turf and perhaps expect that the visitors be the first ones to avert direction, if needed.
+A paddling of ducks float lazily past, totally unbothered by our presence.
+They probably get that we are the ones encroaching on their turf… Should anyone be the first to swiftly avert – it’ll be us.
+The visitors on the canal.

 Sunday evenings offer the perfect opportunity to observe London in a rare moment of unhurried movement.